jacob-armiger/comic-list-web-scraper/README.md

 ### Notes
 - You may need to transform data in Excel, or more specifically transpose it from horizontal to vertical.
 There are options for this when uploading the CSV file to excel.
-- There is often excess text at the beginning or end of the CSV file.
-You can get rid of that by simply deleting the rows they are in within the Excel sheet.
+- There may be excess text at the beginning or end of the CSV file, but a text filter has been implemented to minimize this issue.
+However, if you still see this kind of text you can get rid of it by simply deleting the rows they are in within the Excel sheet.